PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 	./make.sh prebuilt

 The pre-built images include a BusyBox-based root file system.
-If using the Debian-based root file system, set `ROOTFS` to `multistrap` at the top of `make.sh` and generate with:
+If using the Debian-based root file system, set `ROOTFS` to `multistrap` at in `boardsupport.sh` and generate with:

 	./make.sh rootfs